 OCERS provides service retirement, disability, death, and survivor benefits to eligible employees.
 All regular full-time employees of the Commission who work a minimum of 20 hours per week become members of OCERS effective on the first day of employment in an eligible position.
 New members employed after January 1, 2013 are designated as PEPRA subject to the provisions of California Government Code 7522 et seq. and AB 197.
 Members hired prior to January 1, 2013 are eligible to retire once they attain the age of 50 and have acquired 10 or more years of retirement service credit.
 A member with 30 years of service is eligible to retire regardless of age.
 Members who are hired on or after January 1, 2013 are eligible to retire once they have attained the age of 52, and have acquired 5 years of retirement service credit.
 All members can also retire at the age of 70 regardless of service.
 The retirement benefit the member will receive is based upon age at retirement, final average compensation, years of retirement service credit, and retirement plan and tier.

 OCERS provides an annual cost-of-living benefit to all retirees that is based upon the Consumer Price Index for All Urban Consumers for the Orange County-Riverside-Orange County Area and is capped at 3.0%.

-The Plans' provisions and benefits in effect at June 30, 2022 are summarized as follows:
+The Plans' provisions and benefits in effect at June 30, 2023 are summarized as follows:

-On or After After January 1, 2013 December 12, 2012 (New OCERS Prior to (Legacy OCERS Members) Plan T Hire date December 12, 2012 Members) Plan P PEPRA Compliant Benefit formula 2.7%@55 1.62%@65 1.62%@65 Benefit vesting schedule 10 years of service 10 years of service 10 years of service Benefit payments monthly for life monthly for life monthly for life Retirement age Monthly benefits, 50 - 55 50 - 65 52-65 as a % of eligible 2.0% to 2.7% 0.79% to 1.62% 0.79% to 1.62% Required employee contribution rates 10-16% 6-12% 5-9% Required employer contribution rates 41.72% 27.38% 34.52%
+Hire date Benefit formula Prior to December 12, 2012 2.7%@55 After December 12, 2012 (Legacy OCERS Members) Plan P 1.62%@65 On or After January 1, 2013 (New OCERS Members) Plan T PEPRA Compliant 1.62%@65 Benefit vesting schedule 10 years of service 10 years of service 10 years of service Benefit payments monthly for life monthly for life monthly for life Retirement age Monthly benefits, 50 - 55 50 - 65 52-65 as a % of eligible 2.0% to 2.7% 0.79% to 1.62% 0.79% to 1.62% Required employee contribution rates 10-16% 6-12% 5-9% Required employer contribution rates 43.66% 28.97% 36.03%